24 Oct ‘Cum-Ex’ scandal addressed by GUE/NGL MEPs in Strasbourg Plenary

 The fact that foreign investors are entitled to reclaim the refund of withholding taxes on dividends plays a central part in the scandal.

 However, at the risk of generalising what is today a tax and financial fraud of impressive magnitudes, the European Commission has put forward new guidelines on withholding taxes in December 2017 to simplify procedures for cross-border investors in the EU, encouraging Member States to adopt systems of relief-at-source from withholding taxes.
-This new Code of Conduct on Withholding Tax, which only contains very limited mention of the risk of fraud, and suggests this be solved with IT systems or relief at source, speeds up national processes for approval of reclaims of withholding taxes.
+This new Code of Conduct on Withholding Tax – which only contains very limited mention of the risk of fraud – suggests this could be solved with IT systems or relief at source, thus speeding up national processes for approval of reclaims of withholding taxes.